China threatens death penalty for serious polluters

 "With more precise criteria for convictions and sentencing, the judicial explanation provides a powerful legal weapon for law enforcement, which is expected to facilitate the work of judges and tighten punishments for polluters," Xinhua said, citing a government statement.

-"All force should be mobilised to uncover law-breaking clues of environmental pollution in a timely way," it added.
+"All force should be mobilized to uncover law-breaking clues of environmental pollution in a timely way," it added.

 Previous promises to tackle China's pollution crisis have had mixed results, and enforcement has been a problem at the local level, where governments often heavily rely on tax receipts from polluting industries under their jurisdiction.